-If no operands are specified, the contents of the current directory are written.
-If more than one operand is specified, non-directory operands are written first; directory and non-directory operands are sorted separately according to the collating sequence in the current locale.
+If no operands are specified, ls shall behave as if a single operand of dot ( '.' ) had been specified.
+If more than one operand is specified, ls shall write non-directory operands first; it shall sort directory and non-directory operands separately according to the collating sequence in the current locale.

-The ls utility supports the XBD specification, Utility Syntax Guidelines .
+The ls utility shall conform to XBD Utility Syntax Guidelines .

 - Write multi-text-column output with entries sorted down the columns, according to the collating sequence.
 The number of text columns and the column separator characters are unspecified, but should be adapted to the nature of the output device.

 - Do not follow symbolic links named as operands unless the -H or -L options are specified.
 Write a <slash> ( '/' ) immediately after each pathname that is a directory, an <asterisk> ( '*' ) after each that is executable, a <vertical-line> ( '|' ) after each that is a FIFO, and an at-sign ( '@' ) after each that is a symbolic link.
 For other file types, other symbols may be written.

 - Evaluate the file information and file type for symbolic links specified on the command line to be those of the file referenced by the link, and not the link itself; however, ls shall write the name of the link itself and not the file referenced by the link.

 - Evaluate the file information and file type for all symbolic links (whether named on the command line or encountered in a file hierarchy) to be those of the file referenced by the link, and not the link itself; however, ls shall write the name of the link itself and not the file referenced by the link.
 When -L is used with -l, write the contents of symbolic links in the long format (see the STDOUT section).